 The Bomb and America’s Missile Age, looks at the background of the decision to build Atlas.
 This decision was made in March 1954 by officials in the United States Air Force, and for many years the timing of this decision was criticized for being tardy and for being the cause of America’s embarrassment when the Soviets successfully put Sputnik into orbit in 1957 ahead of any American satellite.

 This is the first book to set this decision in its true context, not only in the America of the postwar years, but also in comparison with the real story of Soviet missiles that emerged after the end of the Cold War.

-This book has been published by Johns Hopkins University Press.
+This book was published in 2018 by Johns Hopkins University Press.